Lalitkumar/spring-interface-registration/README.md

 The application contains code for loading the required bean dynamically. <br />
 It is alternative to factory method and if else boler plate code. <br />

-- When spring boot application starts, container initialzes all the required beans <br />
-  annotated with component, service or repositorty annotations. <br />
+- When spring boot application starts, container initialzes all the required beans annotated with component, service or repositorty annotations. <br />

 - If list of interfaces is autowired, the list contains all the beans those implement that interface. <br />